Non-unitary Trotter circuits for imaginary time evolution: Trotterised PITE Circuit

-We now approach the task of block encoding the non-unitary operator, $\tfrac{1}{\alpha}e^{-\hat{H}\tau}$ for $\hat{H}=\hat{H}^\dag$, via a Trotter decomposition.
+Once this change of basis has occurred, the exponentiated diagonal Pauli string must be implemented.
+Using the ubiquitous phase gadget circuit structure (refer to Appendix \ref{appendix:appendix_pauli_gadget}), this task requires us to find a block encoding for the single-qubit diagonal non-unitary operator $e^{+|\gamma| \Delta\tau \hat{Z}}$, for any $\gamma \in \mathbb{R}$.
+We note that a circuit structure implementation of the operator $e^{+|\gamma| \Delta\tau (\hat{Z} - \hat{I})}$ has recently been proposed \cite{zhang2021observation}; our work can be seen as an extension of this to include any Hamiltonian expressed in a Pauli basis.

 As discussed in Section \ref{sec:block_encoding}, $\tfrac{1}{\alpha}$ is a scaling factor that depends on the block encoding used.
 The greater this scaling is, the greater the success probability of the block encoding; its maximum allowable value, which still ensures that the block encoding is unitary and thus implementable on a quantum circuit, is discussed in the following section (Section \ref{sec:max_alpha_ITE}).

-We note that a circuit structure implementation of the operator $e^{+|\gamma| \Delta\tau (\hat{Z} - \hat{I})}$ for any $\gamma \in \mathbb{R}$, which can be seen as the exponentiation of a simplified Hamiltonian, has recently been proposed \cite{zhang2021observation}; our work can be seen as an extension of this to include any Hamiltonian expressed in a Pauli basis.
-In order to do this, we make use of the well-established Pauli gadget primitive, ubiquitously used in Trotterised RTE simulations.
-An overview of the Pauli gadget and its use in RTE is provided in Appendix \ref{appendix:appendix_pauli_gadget}.